smarie/python-pytest-cases/docs/api_reference.md

  - `this_module_object`: any variable defined in the module of interest, for example a function.
 It is used to find "this module", when `module` contains `THIS_MODULE`.
  - `has_tag`: an optional tag used to filter the cases in the `module`.
 Only cases with the given tag will be selected.
  - `filter`: an optional filtering function taking as an input a list of tags associated with a case, and returning a boolean indicating if the case should be selected.
 It will be used to filter the cases in the `module`.
 It both `has_tag` and `filter` are set, both will be applied in sequence.

+## 3 - Pytest goodies

+### `@pytest_fixture_plus`

+`pytest_fixture_plus(scope="function", autouse=False, name=None, **kwargs)`

+Identical to `@pytest.fixture` decorator, except that it supports multi-parametrization with `@pytest.mark.parametrize` as requested in [pytest#3960](https://github.com/pytest-dev/pytest/issues/3960).

+As a consequence it does not support the `params` and `ids` arguments anymore.

+### `fixture_union`

+`fixture_union(name, fixtures, scope="function", idstyle='explicit',
+               ids=fixture_alternative_to_str, autouse=False, **kwargs)
+               -> <Fixture>`

+Creates a fixture that will take all values of the provided fixtures in order.
+That fixture is automatically registered into the callers' module, but you may wish to assign it to a variable for convenience.
+In that case make sure that you use the same name, e.g. `a = fixture_union('a', ['b', 'c'])`

+The style of test ids corresponding to the union alternatives can be changed with `idstyle`.
+Three values are allowed:

+ - `'explicit'` (default) favors readability,
+ - `'compact'` adds a small mark so that at least one sees which parameters are union parameters and which others are normal parameters,
+ - `None` does not change the ids.

+**Parameters:**

+ - `name`: the name of the fixture to create
+ - `fixtures`: an array-like containing fixture names and/or fixture symbols
+ - `scope`: the scope of the union.
+Since the union depends on the sub-fixtures, it should be smaller than the smallest scope of fixtures referenced.
+ - `idstyle`: The style of test ids corresponding to the union alternatives.
+One of `'explicit'` (default), `'compact'`, or `None`.
+ - `ids`: as in pytest.
+The default value returns the correct fixture
+ - `autouse`: as in pytest
+ - `kwargs`: other pytest fixture options.
+They might not be supported correctly.

+**Outputs:** the new fixture.
+Note: you do not need to capture that output in a symbol, since the fixture is automatically registered in your module.
+However if you decide to do so make sure that you use the same name.

+### `param_fixtures`

+`param_fixtures(argnames, argvalues, autouse=False, ids=None, scope="function", **kwargs)`

+Creates one or several "parameters" fixtures - depending on the number or coma-separated names in `argnames`.
+The created fixtures are automatically registered into the callers' module, but you may wish to assign them to variables for convenience.
+In that case make sure that you use the same names, e.g. `p, q = param_fixtures('p,q', [(0, 1), (2, 3)])`.

+Note that the `(argnames, argvalues, ids)` signature is similar to `@pytest.mark.parametrize` for consistency, see https://docs.pytest.org/en/latest/reference.html?highlight=pytest.param#pytest-mark-parametrize

+### `param_fixture`

+`param_fixture(argname, argvalues, autouse=False, ids=None, scope="function", **kwargs)`

+Identical to `param_fixtures` but for a single parameter name, so that you can assign its output to a single variable.

+### `@pytest_parametrize_plus`

+`pytest_parametrize_plus(argnames, argvalues, indirect=False, ids=None, scope=None, **kwargs)`

+Equivalent to `@pytest.mark.parametrize` but also supports the fact that in argvalues one can include references to fixtures with `fixture_ref(<fixture>)` where <fixture> can be the fixture name or fixture function.

+When such a fixture reference is detected in the argvalues, a new function-scope fixture will be created with a unique name, and the test function will be wrapped so as to be injected with the correct parameters.
+Special test ids will be created to illustrate the switching between normal parameters and fixtures.